 b) The Address 1 field of the Probe Request frame contains an individual address and one of the following criteria is met:

-1) The STA is not a member of a multiple BSSID set, and the individual address is not the MAC address of the STA.
+1) The STA is not a member of a multiple BSSID set and is not affiliated with an MLD, and the individual address is not the MAC address of the STA.

-2) The STA is a member of a multiple BSSID set, and the individual address does not match the BSSID of any of the BSSs in the multiple BSSID set.
+2) The STA is a member of a multiple BSSID set and is not affiliated with an MLD, and the individual address does not match the BSSID of any of the BSSs in the multiple BSSID set.

+3) The STA is not a member of a multiple BSSID set and is affiliated with an MLD, and the individual address does not match the MAC address of any of the APs in the MLD

+4) The STA is a member of a multiple BSSID set and is affiliated with an MLD, and the individual address does not match the MAC address of any of the APs in the MLD and the BSSID of any of the BSSs in the multiple BSSID set. (#CID 2329)

 c) The STA is a non-AP STA in a DMG infrastructure BSS and the Address 1 field of the Probe Request frame contains the broadcast address.